Skip to main content

 What to Include in Your Purchase Agreement (UK)

-A well-drafted Purchase Agreement for use in England and Wales should contain several essential clauses that protect both parties and ensure compliance with applicable legislation.
+A well-drafted Purchase Agreement for use in England and Wales should contain several essential clauses that protect both parties and confirm compliance with applicable legislation.

 The goods or services description clause is fundamental.
 It should provide a precise and unambiguous description of the goods or services being supplied, including quantities, specifications, model or part numbers, applicable standards or certifications, and (for bespoke items) any drawings, designs, or samples agreed between the parties.
 Vague descriptions give rise to disputes about whether the goods or services conform to the contract.